hapax/hapax.github.io/assets/chuzenji.md

 Curiously, Thomas Aquinas saw in this perishability a proof of God's existence.
-In his *Tertia Via*, he argues that contingent beings exist; they are, but need not be.
+In his *Tertia Via*, he argues that there are perishable beings, who exist but need not.
-The
+If *only* the perishable exists, then in time, nothing must exist.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>